single-spa/single-spa/docs/child-applications.md

 inside of its main entry point.

 ## Child application lifecycle
-During the course of a single-spa app, child applications are loaded, initialized (bootstrapped), mounted, unmounted, and unloaded. single-spa provides hooks into each phase via `lifecycles`.
+During the course of a single-spa page, child applications are loaded, initialized (bootstrapped), mounted, unmounted, and unloaded. single-spa provides hooks into each phase via `lifecycles`.

 A lifecycle function is a function or array of functions that single-spa will call on a child application.
-Lifecycle functions are exported from the main entry point of a child application.
+Single-spa calls these by finding exported functions from the child application's main file.

 Notes:
 - Lifecycle functions are called with a `props` argument, which is an object with a `childAppName` string.